Protect Your Practice Against Healthcare Cybersecurity Threats

 Although you hope to never have to recover from a cyberattack, it is important to have a plan in place.
 Make sure you know how to report the attack to the proper authorities, and how to secure and restore all data.
 It is a good idea to work with an IT professional and write down a standard operating procedure.

 Securing your data is a broad and complex challenge faces all healthcare practices, particularly in an age of mobile devices and EHR adoption.
 Your best protection is to mitigate risk with a multi-faceted cybersecurity protection plan.
 Work with your staff and current service providers to craft a strong cybersecurity strategy and even consider hiring an IT provider to assist.
 If you need assistance or want to learn more about how you can improve, reach out to our team at WRS Health.

-Download the Cybersecurity: Is Your Practice at Risk guide for other ways to keep your data secure.
+Download the Cybersecurity: Protect Your Practice and Your Patients’ Privacy for other ways to keep your data secure.